-With a 9.6% increase in residents from 2000 to 2016, Ontario County is one of only two counties in the region (along with Seneca) to boast significant population growth.
+With a 9.8% increase in residents from 2000 to 2019, Ontario County is one of only two counties in the region (along with Seneca) to experience considerable growth.
 Ontario has a strong tourism sector, anchored by the high-end Eastview Mall, CMAC Performing Arts Center, and several wineries and breweries.

-It also has the highest median income and home values in the region, along with the lowest poverty rate.
-Almost a third of residents hold a bachelor’s degree or higher, and the county has the lowest share of the adult population receiving less than a high school diploma in the region.
+Ontario continues to have the highest median income and home values in the region, along with the lowest poverty rate.
+Ontario has among the lowest unemployment rates in the region.
+A third of residents hold a bachelor’s degree or higher and the county has the lowest share of the adult population receiving less than a high school diploma in the region.

 See below to access the latest Ontario County Report Card, or a summary table of "Hard Facts" impacting this particular part of our region.